 The conflict is not simply a civil war between opposing armed forces.
 What began as an uprising against President Bashar al-Assad’s regime has devolved into a violent struggle between local, national, regional, and international forces.
 The Syrian government, extremist groups, and outside actors have perpetrated mass atrocities against civilians as a systematic strategy of war.

 This conflict has caused a humanitarian catastrophe of staggering proportions.
 Syrian men, women, and children are under constant bombardment of their neighborhoods, schools, markets, and hospitals.
 They are subjected to starvation, exposure, and lack of medical care.
 They have endured enforced disappearances and torture in detention.
 They have been the victims of chemical weapons attacks—which are banned under international law—and torture, rape, and killings.
-As of March 2021, the number of Syrian refugees worldwide stands at 6.6 million, with 5.6 million being hosted in countries neighbouring Syria.
-Another 6.7 million are displaced within Syria, where 13.4 million people are also in need of humanitarian assistance and protection.
+As of March 2024, the number of displaced Syrian worldwide stands at 14 million, with 5.5 million being hosted in countries neighboring Syria.
+Another 7.2 million are displaced within Syria, where 70% of the population is in need of humanitarian assistance and protection.
+Northwestern Syria was severely impacted by the 2023 Turkey-Syria earthquake which destroyed infrastructure and worsened the humanitarian condition.

-Between November 1, 2019 and March 5, 2020, at least 1,500 airstrikes were launched on south-east Idlib and western Aleppo, in addition to ground attacks and indirect fire, including rockets, artillery and mortars.
-The impact on civilian life and infrastructure was severe, with 676 civilian deaths recorded.
+From 2019–24 south-east Idlib and western Aleppo have been targeted with frequent airstrikes in addition to ground attacks and indirect fire, including rockets, artillery and mortars.
+The impact on civilian life and infrastructure has been severe.
 Syria and its allies attacked health facilities, schools, and markets.
 This violence reflects the pattern of the Syrian government and its allies to intentionally target necessary elements of civilian infrastructure throughout the war.
 Those trapped within Idlib have few places to go, as the border to Turkey is closed.
 With nowhere to flee, the population is at dire risk of mass killings by pro-Assad forces who perceive them as sympathetic to the rebels.

 The Syrian people are not the only ones endangered by the conflict.
 The escalation of the fighting has increased political and military tensions throughout the region.
 Syria’s humanitarian crisis also has grave implications for security and other interests throughout the world.